raretechs/qrreflyer/README.md

    - Upload property images
    - Enter agent information
    - Optionally, enter a custom URL for the QR code
+   - NOTE 1: Sample_Data provided for testing
+   - NOTE 2: For testing any website should be used

 3. Submit the form.